NodeBB/docs/src/docs/installing/os/index.md

 -   [Ubuntu](./ubuntu.md)
 -   [Windows](./windows.md)

-**Note**
+!!! note
     If your operating system is not listed here, please feel free to request a guide on our [community](https://community.nodebb.org) or better yet, submit one here.